MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 localization_priority: Priority
 ms.collection: Ent_O365
 ms.custom: Ent_Office_ProPlus
-description: "Provides Office admins with an overview of how Microsoft Teams will be automatically installed with Office 365 ProPlus."
+description: "Provides Office admins with an overview of how Microsoft Teams is automatically installed with Office 365 ProPlus."
 ---

 # Deploy Microsoft Teams with Office 365 ProPlus

-Currently, Microsoft Teams is a separate installation from Office 365 ProPlus.
-But, starting in late February 2019, Teams will be installed by default for ***new*** installations of Office 365 ProPlus, starting with Version 1902 in Monthly Channel.
+In the past, Microsoft Teams was a separate installation from Office 365 ProPlus.
+But, starting in March 2019 with Version 1902, Teams is now installed by default for ***new*** installations of Office 365 ProPlus.
 If Teams is already installed on the device, no changes are made to that installation of Teams.

 If Skype for Business is already installed, Skype for Business won’t be removed and will continue to function as before.
 Also, Skype for Business will continue to be installed by default when you install Office 365 ProPlus.